Reliability (the gun’s ability to function correctly 100% of the time) is the #1 criteria in selecting a defensive firearm.

 - Shooter Error.
 Guns often malfunction due to how the shooter is operating the gun.
 Something as simple as arm position or grip strength can lead to a malfunction in a lot of guns.
 Touching one of those ambidextrous controls that you might need someday.

 - Outside Interference.
 Guns are generally built to operate without outside interference.
 That is, that the base of the weapon stays stationary and all the moving parts can move freely around it.
 Being able to stop the slide of a handgun from moving takes very little pressure at all.
 Stopping a bullet from properly ejecting is even easier.

-When we take all of this into account, we learn that some guns are much more reliable in real life situations, where we need them most, and where their abilities are truly tested.
+When we take all of this into account, we learn that some guns are much more reliable in real-life situations, where we need them most, and where their abilities are truly tested.

 This is why we recommend the guns we recommend.